kitamura-felipe/adhesin_finder/README.md

 SPAAN is a software program for prediction of adhesins and adhesin-like proteins using neural networks.

-This repo is a compiled version of SPAAN (compiled in Ubuntu 14.04, but also tested in 16 and 18).
+This repo is a compiled version of SPAAN (compiled in Ubuntu 14.04 and also tested in Ubuntu 16.04, 18.04 and RHEL 7.5).

 If you use SPAAN, please cite the original authors: